Ratio of tiling generating functions of semi-hexagons and quartered hexagons with dents: Proofs of Main Theorems

 If $t=0$, then all $b$-dents of $S_{x}((a_i)_{i=1}^{m}; (b_j)_{j=1}^{n})$ are clustering to the lower-right corner.
-By removing forced lozenges, we get a pentagonal region with dents on the left side (illustrated by the region with the bold contour in Figure \ref{Fig:Semitwodent12}(a)).
+By removing forced lozenges, we get a pentagonal region with dents on the left side (illustrated by the region restricted by the bold contour in Figure \ref{Fig:Semitwodent12}(a)).
 The resulting region has the same tiling generating function as the region in Figure \ref{Fig:Semitwodent12}(b).
 (The two regions differ by several forced lozenges with weight 1.)
-We now $120^{\circ}$-rotate this region to get a weighted semi-hexagon with dents on the base (see Figure \ref{Fig:Semitwodent12}(c)).
-It is easy to verify that the resulting region has the same shape and weight assignment as that of the semi-hexagon in Lemma \ref{semilem1}.
+We now $120^{\circ}$-rotate this region to get a weighted semi-hexagon in Lemma \ref{semilem1} (see Figure \ref{Fig:Semitwodent12}(c)).
 (The dotted lines indicate the lines containing the $j$-axes of the regions.
 The lozenges intersecting to these dotted lines are weighted by $\frac{X+Y}{2}$.)
-This way, we obtain the explicit formula for the tiling generating function of the semi-hexagon $S_{x}((a_i)_{i=1}^{m}; (b_j)_{j=1}^{n})$.
-Working similarly, we get the formula for the tiling generating function of $S_{y}((a_i)_{i=1}^{m}; (b_j)_{j=1}^{n})$.
-Therefore, identity (\ref{semieq1b}) follows directly from Lemma \ref{semilem1} in this case.
+This way, we obtain an explicit formula for the tiling generating function of the semi-hexagon $S_{x}((a_i)_{i=1}^{m}; (b_j)_{j=1}^{n})$ when $t=0$.
+Working similarly, we get a formula for the tiling generating function of $S_{y}((a_i)_{i=1}^{m}; (b_j)_{j=1}^{n})$.
+Identity (\ref{semieq1b}) follows directly from Lemma \ref{semilem1} in this case.

 For the induction step, we assume that $m,n,t$ are all positive and that (\ref{semieq1b}) holds for any pair of semi-hexagons whose $p$-statistic is strictly less than $m+2n+t$.